HOGENT-MLOps/mlops-labs/assignments/00-dummy.md

 ### Task

 - Why do we use `int(math.sqrt(n)) + 1` and not just `math.sqrt(n)`?
 - Run this optimized script and record the time it takes to find the amount of primes in [0, 10_000] and [0, 10_000].
   - Compare its performance with the brute-force version.
 What do you notice?

 ## 1.4 Sieve of Eratosthenes

-In this chapter, you will implement the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), a more efficient algorithm to find all prime numbers up to a given limit `n`.
+In this section, you will implement the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), a more efficient algorithm to find all prime numbers up to a given limit `n`.
 This method marks the multiples of each prime starting from 2, which ensures that only primes remain unmarked.

 You can use the following code.
 Make sure you understand how it works and what is does.